jeromerg/filoc/README.md

 <img src="./filoc.svg" alt="filoc" width="150"/>

-Filoc maps files saved in a structured folder tree to pandas DataFrames.
+filoc maps files saved in a structured folder tree to pandas DataFrames.
 The mapping is bidirectional, so that you can use filoc to read multiple files into a single dataframe, or save a single dataframe to multiple files.

 Machine Learning